Laboratory Technologists & Research Associates

 - Raquel F. Tiago (MITACS undergraduate student from Brazil) – Current Position: 4th year undergrad student.

-- Caitlyn McKinley (NSERC USR Undergraduate Research Assistant 2014-2015) – Current Position: MSc student at in our group.
+- Caitlyn McKinley (NSERC USR Undergraduate Research Assistant 2014-2015) – Current Position: MSc student in our group.

 - Jennifer Tylor (Undergraduate Research Assistant 2014-2015).